matssom/amidst/README.md

 ## What do I need to know?

-There is very few things you need to think about when using Amidst, but here are a few things Amidst does that is worth knowing about:
+There are very few things you need to think about when using Amidst, but here are a few things Amidst does that is worth knowing about:

 - Preventing the page-with from jumping when moving from a non-scrollable page to a scrollable one.
 This issue mostly affects windows users.
 - Enhances the behaviour when tabbing through a site.
 Automatically applies outline to focused elements when tabbing without disturbing the usual behaviour when clicking around on the webpage.